 Immediately Bob nodded.
 “Yes!
 Certainly… Goodbye.”
 He put the phone in its cradle and walked over to finish his business with the boss.

 After Doc had exited the lab, Bobby scuttled to the doors and peeked both ways in the hall.
-Carefully he shut the doors and turned with a big grin to the expectant faces in the room.
+Carefully he shut the doors and turned with a big grin to the expectant faces.
 They howled with laughter that echoed discreetly for days.